Are Facebook Pages Still Useful in 2020?

-With the growth in Facebook advertising and the shift of users to platforms like Instagram, it is tempting to think Facebook Pages are not a great way for a business to gain engagement.
+As the growth in Facebook advertising continues it is tempting to think Facebook Pages are not a great way for a business to gain engagement.

 However, as with any social media platform, it all comes down to understanding both the functionality and the culture of the people using it.